GSecurity1979/Notes/README.md

 All in all, I got raped over 20 times, by both men and women, which I still don't remember, I believe there is a command word in my subconscious that makes me submissive when I hear it.

 I hear Jadranka has a daughter too, but I think the child is either my dads, or my 2nd floor neighbours.
-If it's mine, then I have 4 kids I'm just biological father of.
+If it's mine, then it's possible I have 4 kids I'm just biological father of.